Fed up with austerity, Britons want plan B - poll

 ComRes interviewed 1,001 adults from May 25 to May 28.

-In a minor concession to easing Britain's fiscal burden announced on the survey's final day, the government said food that is cooling down after being cooked would be exempt from VAT on hot takeaways dubbed the 'pasty tax'.
+In a minor concession to easing Britain's fiscal burden announced on the survey's final day, the government said food that is cooling down after being cooked would be exempt from a sales levy on hot takeaways dubbed the 'pasty tax'.

 (Reporting by Estelle Shirbon; Editing by John Stonestreet)